SamPom100/UnusualVolumeDetector/README.md

 Go to the [website](https://sampom100.github.io/UnusualVolumeDetector/)

-## How to run the script:
+###How to run the script:

--download your favorite Python IDE.
+- Download your favorite Python IDE.
 (I use VSCode)

--get my script from GitHub
+- Get my script from GitHub

--open the script in your IDE and install all required dependancies by typing pip install -r requirements.txt into the IDE's terminal.
+- Open the script in your IDE and install all required dependancies by typing pip install -r requirements.txt into the IDE's terminal.
 You can get to the the terminal on VSC by pressing CMD and ` at the same time.

--run the market_scanner.py and it will print out results into the terminal -you can also graph any ticker's volume in grapher.py
+- Run the market_scanner.py and it will print out results into the terminal
+- You can also graph any ticker's volume in grapher.py

-## Controlling the Script
+###Controlling the Script
--Line 17 controls the amount of months of historical volume the script gets
+- Line 17 controls the amount of months of historical volume the script gets

--Line 75 controls the amount of days before today that it will alert you
+- Line 75 controls the amount of days before today that it will alert you

--Line 84 controls the number of standard deviations away from the mean volume
+- Line 84 controls the number of standard deviations away from the mean volume

 <img width="1347" alt="Screen Shot 2020-08-01 at 3 24 03 AM" src="https://user-images.githubusercontent.com/28206070/89097659-8fdeda00-d3a6-11ea-88f4-6c896eaadc59.png">